 A firearms-related offense can result in the loss of freedom and valuable Constitutional rights.
-While Texas law permits residents to obtain a License to Carry (LTC) and use firearms for self-defense, the penalties associated with a violation of the state’s gun laws could include a hefty prison term and fines.
+While Texas law permits residents to carry a firearm in most public places and use firearms for self-defense, the penalties associated with a violation of the state’s gun laws could include a hefty prison term and fines.

 If you are charged with a firearms offense, it is important to enlist the assistance of an experienced Fort Worth gun lawyer as soon as possible.
 A seasoned criminal attorney will help you understand the potential penalties and build the best defense possible on your behalf.